lsst/analysis_tools/doc/lsst.analysis.tools/index.rst

    getting-started
    action-types
    plot-types
-   troubleshooting
-   package-layout-guide
+   faqs
+   detailed-package-layout

 .. _lsst.analysis.tools-help:

 Need Help?
 ==========
+If you have access to slack, project members and in kind contributers should have and get stuck with ``analysis_tools`` then feel free to reach out to the ``#rubinobs-analysis-tools`` channel on slack and hopefully someone will help you!

-If you have any questions regarding ``analysis_tools`` it is recommended that you post your question on `The Community Forum <https://community.lsst.org/>`_.
+Another way to get help is to write a post on `The Community Forum <https://community.lsst.org/>`_.

-A first place for more information is the :ref:`Hints, Tips and Troubleshooting <analysis-tools-troubleshooting>` page which contains some helpful hints.
+A first place for more information is the :ref:`FAQs <analysis-tools-faqs>` page which contains some helpful hints.
 More will be added to this page over time, if you find something that you think should be added here then please do!